nubenetes/awesome-kubernetes/docs/cheatsheets.md

 * [towardsdatascience.com: 18 Git Commands I Learned During My First Year as a Software Developer](https://towardsdatascience.com/git-commands-cheat-sheet-software-developer-54f6aedc1c46)
 * [dzone: Top 35 Git Commands With Examples 🌟](https://dzone.com/articles/top-35-git-commands-with-examples-and-bonus) Git commands are essential, and they help to manage your source code effectively.
 In this guide, you will learn Git commands from Beginners to Advanced level.
 * [gitexplorer.com: Git Command Explorer 🌟](https://gitexplorer.com/) Find the right commands you need without digging through the web.
+* [justingarrison.com: GitHub URL Hacks 🌟](https://www.justingarrison.com/blog/2021-07-11-github-url-hacks/) GitHub’s UI has improved a lot over the years but sometimes you just need quick access without clicking.
+Here are a few GitHub URL tips to get you data you want faster.
+One cool thing is all of these tips give raw text output so they work great with curl and other CLI tools.

 ### Git Flow Cheat Sheets
 * [Git-flow cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/index.html)